starikovm/phpunit-documentation-new/source/textui.rst

 ``--configuration``, ``-c``

     Read configuration from XML file.
-    See :numref:`appendixes.configuration` for more details.
+    See :ref:`appendixes.configuration` for more details.

     If :file:`phpunit.xml` or
     :file:`phpunit.xml.dist` (in that order) exist in the